 - You don’t travel a lot for work.
-While this card has plenty of advantages, it’s not the best fit if you have to travel frequently for work and are looking for a card with lots of travel-related perks.
+While this card has plenty of advantages, it’s not the best fit if you travel frequently for work or are looking for travel perks.

 - You want a card with no annual fee.
 Many rewards cards come with a hefty annual fee, so this card’s lack of one is a great benefit for those looking to keep costs low.